naomiHauret/superwalk/README.md

 > Make sure to read `apps/expo-android/README.md` for setup instructions first !

-- Run `pnpm run android:start` to launch `@superwalk/expo-android` (Android app) on your device (if you're using a physical device, make sure to connect it to your computer via USB and activate debug mode)
+- Run `bun run android:start` to launch `@superwalk/expo-android` (Android app) on your device (if you're using a physical device, make sure to connect it to your computer via USB and activate debug mode)

 ## Smart contracts and ABIs